cmatthews20/ferry-reservation-app/docs/demo.md

 ### Cancel Booking

-See below the functionality for cancelling a booking on the check reservation page, users are notified of the cancel through an alert (Picture 1), and afterwards the booking no longer exists if searched for (Picture 2).
+See below the functionality for cancelling a booking on the check reservation page.
+Users are notified of the cancel through an alert (Picture 1), and afterwards the booking no longer exists if searched for (Picture 2).

 ![Cancel Booking](images/5_After pressing Cancel booking 1 Final Demo SS.jpg)
 ![Cancel Booking](images/6_After pressing Cancel booking 2 Final Demo SS.jpg)